Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment

 \subsection{Ablation Study}

-In this section, we conduct experiments to explore how effectively our method defends against the inherent weaknesses of MIAs.

-\textbf{Confidence adaptation.} To quantitatively evaluate our confidence adaptation strategy, we propose an ablation experiment on IF attacks against IR-$152$ and ResNet-$152$ in both low- and high-resolution scenarios.
-The results listed in Table \ref{tab:ablation study} indicate that confidence adaptation loss can reduce the attack performance without significantly affecting the utility of the models.
-Especially, the loss function reduces the accuracy of IF attacks by $3\%$ and $4\%$.

-\textbf{The rank of the classifier head.} To investigate the effect of the classification header's rank on MIAs, we train a series of IR-$152$ and ResNet-$152$ models with varying ranks and evaluate their test accuracy.
+\textbf{The compressed dimension of the classification head.} To investigate the effect of the classification header's compressed dimension on MIAs, we train a series of IR-$152$ and ResNet-$152$ models with varying dimensions and evaluate their test accuracy.
 Subsequently, we apply the IF attacks on these models and record the attack accuracy and distance metric results.
-Note that to eliminate any potential interference from our confidence adaptation loss, we excluded it from these experiments.
-The results in low-resolution scenarios are provided in Table \ref{tab:rank result}.
+The results in low-resolution scenarios are provided in Table \ref{tab:rank result} and Fig. \ref{fig:rankacc}.
 For high-resolution scenarios, the results for ResNet-$152$ models are available in Appendix \ref{appx:rank result high}.
-The findings reveal that a low rank, such as $30$, is sufficient for the model to effectively capture essential features necessary for the classification task, leading to strong overall performance.
+The findings reveal that a low dimension, such as $30$ in low-resolution scenarios, is sufficient for the model to effectively capture essential features necessary for the classification task, leading to strong overall performance.
 In this context, the model exhibits notable robustness against attacks, achieving a low attack accuracy of only $13.0\%$.
-Moreover, While increasing the rank results in only marginal gains in model performance, it substantially enhances the attacker's effectiveness, raising significant privacy leakage concerns.
-These observations indicate that adopting a low-rank compression strategy not only maintains high model performance, but also serves as an effective defense against model inversion attacks.
-This dual benefit highlights the potential of low-rank approaches in ensuring both efficacy and security in model deployment.
+Moreover, with the increase in the dimension, such as from 100 to 512, there are only marginal gains in model performance; however, it significantly boosts the attacker’s effectiveness.
+Specifically, the attack accuracy increases from $48.2\%$ to $77.8\%$, raising serious concerns about privacy leakage.
+These observations indicate that adopting The LoFt strategy not only maintains high model performance, but also serves as an effective defense against MIAs.
+This dual benefit highlights the potential of LoFt approaches in ensuring both efficacy and security in model deployment.